TanviDeore/DSA-journey/README.md

 2) Remove Outermost Parentheses --> leetCode 1021 (not used stack) revisit again

 Monotonic stack
 1) Final prices with special discount --> leetCode 1475
+2) Next Greater Element II --> leetCode 503 (when dealing with cycle/ cyclic array (find new index by using %))